 Recently I published a design gallery of animations created using After Effects.
 The gallery has a focus on mobile apps typically built for Android or iOS.
 Looking over some of those examples should give you an idea as to what kinds of animations would be most useful.

 You don’t need a fully polished design to create UI/UX effects.
 Typically you just need some idea worth implementing.
 This may start by scribbling ideas onto paper and recreating them digitally in Photoshop.
 But the final goal is to create interface animations which clearly explain how a user would interact with the UI.
 Easier said than done, but with practice this can become like second nature.

 You should check out this freebie AE file which demonstrates the process of creating animated interfaces.
 This was released on Dribbble by Fabio Basile as an example of his practice using After Effects.
 Very much like deconstructing a freebie PSD, this file could help someone who has never worked within After Effects before.

 However the best place to start would be learning the basics.
-There are plenty of free guides online which go into the basics of After Effects.
+If you aren’t even familiar with How to Make a GIF in Photoshop by VandelayDesign, then you should probably familiarize yourself there first before diving into After Effects.
+There are plenty of free guides online which go into the basics of AE as well once you are up to speed.
 But you might also consider a paid alternative such as UX in Motion.
 They have a library of tutorials along with some free AE templates to get you started.